-1 AUA is the market value of client assets administered by Canaccord Genuity Group, for which the Company earns commissions or fees.
+1 AUA and AUM are non-IFRS measures of client assets that are common to the wealth management business.
+AUA - Canada, AUM - Australia AUM - UK & Europe are the market value of client assets managed and administered by the Company from which the Company earns commissions and fees.
 This measure includes funds in client accounts, as well as the aggregate market value of long and short security positions.
+AUM - Canada include all assets managed on a discretionary basis under programs that are generally described as or known as the Complete Canaccord Investment Counselling Program and the Complete Canaccord Private Investment Management Program.
 The Company's method of calculating AUA may differ from approaches used by other companies and therefore may not be comparable.
 Management uses this measure to assess operational performance of the Canaccord Genuity Wealth Management business segment.